Tesla Scrutinized by U.S. Agency Over Model 3 Safety Claims

 The documents, obtained through a Freedom of Information Act request, also include orders for information that NHTSA sent to Tesla following several crashes, including a fatal March 1 crash involving a Model 3 operating on Autopilot.
 Tesla shares fell as much as 2.1% to $225.80 shortly after the open of regular trading Wednesday.

-Representatives for Tesla and NHTSA didn’t immediately respond to requests for comment.
+Representatives for Tesla didn’t respond to requests for comment.
 A spokeswoman for the FTC declined to comment.

 NHTSA issued a statement in October that took exception with Tesla’s characterization of the agency’s safety ratings.
 The agency said its crash tests combine into an overall safety rating and that it doesn’t rank vehicles that score the same ratings.
 NHTSA’s guidelines for the use of its test results in advertising warn that using terms such as “safest” and “perfect” to describe a particular rating or an overall score are misleading.